johnoneil/plainNES/README.md

 # plainNES
 A NES emulator written in C++

+Uses Boost and SDL2 libraries

-The emulator is currently largely a work in progress.
+The emulator is still largely a work in progress.

-The current version has a fully functional CPU, including unofficial opcodes, and passes NESTest.
-The PPU works well enough to display some test ROMs, but is still unusable for games.
-The APU is not currently implemented.
-The emulator currently runs at top speed without throttling.
+The current version has a fully functional CPU, including unofficial opcodes, and passes NESTest and a growing number of other test ROMs.
+The PPU works well enough to display many test ROMs and some games.
+The APU is not currently implemented outside of IRQ behavior and timers.

 Controls are hardcoded at this time: